leonsview/lettercastdiy/README.md

 Our tool is 95% complete.
-The only thing that is not fully working yet is the automatic email scraping but we already have a first draft for it, using the Gmail API it just needs a bit more testing to be reliable.
+The only thing that is not fully working yet is the automatic email scraping but we already have a first draft for it (see the branch: feat/mailscraping), using the Gmail API it just needs a bit more testing to be reliable.